livingcomputermuseum/Darkstar/D/readme.txt

        this will bypass startup diagnostics entirely.

 The following passwords will allow you to run Viewpoint in perpetuity.
-When using them, ensure the emulated Star's TOD clock is set to a date after December, 1997:
+When using them, ensure the emulated Star's TOD clock is set to a date in December, 1997 (afterwards the clock can be set to whatever date you like):

     ViewPoint 1.1 / Services 10.0: J SH9R JX2A CH3N
     ViewPoint 2.0 / Services 11.0: 8 7T78 M8YL LFEQ